 There are two choices for the primary academic class.
-Scholars may take either (1) a seminar taught by Ambassador Michael Corbin on the challenges of the new political economy; or (2) a seminar taught by noted journalist, author, and foreign policy expert James Traub on American foreign policy.
-Scholars may indicate their preference, but their final assignment rests with the program's executive director.
+Scholars may take either (1) a seminar taught by Ambassador Michael Corbin on the Challenges of the New Political Economy; or (2) a seminar taught by noted journalist, author, and foreign policy expert James Traub, titled Crises in Context: The Forces that Shape the Great Events of Our Time.
+Scholars may indicate their preference, but their final assignment rests with the program's Executive Director.

 In the course, “What Makes a Great Leader?” the Scholars will study various theories of leadership, engage in self-assessment, undertake development exercises and skills training, and meet with noteworthy leaders across a broad spectrum of fields and disciplines.